designstem/fachwerk/docs/guides/writing.md

 ### Bullets

-Hadings can also have bullets:
+Headings can also have bullets:

 ```
 ### **B**Bullets